x684867/nemesis_server/src/nodejs/deps/npm/doc/misc/npm-faq.md

 from there.
 It's an arbitrary spelling choice, right?
 What's the big deal?

-At the time of this writing, the string `'node_modules'` appears 151 times in 53 separate files in npm and node core (excluding tests and documentation).
+At the time of this writing, the string `'node_packages'` appears 151 times in 53 separate files in npm and node core (excluding tests and documentation).

-Some of these references are in node's built-in module loader.
+Some of these references are in node's built-in package loader.
 Since npm is not involved **at all** at run-time, node itself would have to be configured to know where you've decided to stick stuff.
 Complexity hurdle #1.
-Since the Node module system is locked, this cannot be changed, and is enough to kill this request.
+Since the Node package system is locked, this cannot be changed, and is enough to kill this request.
 But I'll continue, in deference to your deity's delicate feelings regarding spelling.

-Many of the others are in dependencies that npm uses, which are not necessarily tightly coupled to npm (in the sense that they do not read npm's configuration files, etc.)  Each of these would have to be configured to take the name of the `node_modules` folder as a parameter.
+Many of the others are in dependencies that npm uses, which are not necessarily tightly coupled to npm (in the sense that they do not read npm's configuration files, etc.)  Each of these would have to be configured to take the name of the `node_packages` folder as a parameter.
 Complexity hurdle #2.

 Furthermore, npm has the ability to "bundle" dependencies by adding the dep names to the `"bundledDependencies"` list in package.json, which causes the folder to be included in the package tarball.
-What if the author of a module bundles its dependencies, and they use a different spelling for `node_modules`?  npm would have to rename the folder at publish time, and then be smart enough to unpack it using your locally configured name.
+What if the author of a package bundles its dependencies, and they use a different spelling for `node_packages`?  npm would have to rename the folder at publish time, and then be smart enough to unpack it using your locally configured name.
 Complexity hurdle #3.

 Furthermore, what happens when you *change* this name?
-Fine, it's easy enough the first time, just rename the `node_modules` folders to `./blergyblerp/` or whatever name you choose.
+Fine, it's easy enough the first time, just rename the `node_packages` folders to `./blergyblerp/` or whatever name you choose.
 But what about when you change it again?  npm doesn't currently track any state about past configuration settings, so this would be rather difficult to do